mackkv/CaptureGUI/Capture-GUI/README.md

 - Custom turbid material dispenser
 - Custom stepper motor control target track

 The software uses PyQt5 to handle UI events, while sampling and control of hardware devices is done in background threads.
-Ane example of the software in use with the Espros Epc660 ToF camera is given here:
+An example of the software in use with the Espros Epc660 ToF camera is given here:

 ![gui](gui_gif.gif)